03012021-dotnet-uta/P2_EventFunctionsGroup/README.md

 -To see necessary informations e.g location (google maps api), weather (weather API) and parking area etc -TO puchase tickets as set by event manger

-further functionalities should be easily added
+#further functionalities should be easily added
+- Booking of Hotels/Car and airtickets for participants